The key questions facing the existing franchises as they look to firm up their retentions

-The Capitals have been underachievers in the IPL over the years, though they started strongly in the first two years.
+Capitals have been underachievers in the IPL, though they started strongly in the first two years.
 They also made the playoffs and finished third after topping the table at the end of the group stage in 2012, but finished last in 2011, 2013, 2014 and 2018.

-In December 2018 the franchise was rebranded as the Delhi Capitals, and the change of name seemed to bring a change of fortune too – they made the playoffs in 2019, and in 2020, got to the final for the first time with a largely young team.
-It ended there, though.
+In December 2018 the franchise was rebranded as Delhi Capitals, and the change of name seemed to bring a change of fortune too – they made the playoffs in 2019, and in 2020, got to the final for the first time with a largely young team.
+In 2021 they made the playoffs again after finishing top of the league table.

-In hindsight, some of the choices they made when it came to building their squads might have hurt them over the years.
-In 2008, they didn't pursue Virat Kohli strongly – the logic being that they had Virender Sehwag, Shikhar Dhawan, Gautam Gambhir, Tillakaratne Dilshan and AB de Villiers in their ranks.
+Though they seem a side that has found stability in recent years, with a focus on youth, in hindsight, some of the choices they made when building their squads might have hurt them.
+In 2008, they didn’t pursue Virat Kohli strongly – the logic being that they had Virender Sehwag, Shikhar Dhawan, Gautam Gambhir, Tillakaratne Dilshan and AB de Villiers in their ranks.
 Then, after three years with the team, which included lots of runs and competent leadership in the 2010 season, Gambhir was released.
-Kohli, of course, hasn’t won the IPL with the Royal Challengers Bangalore yet, but is the highest run getter in the competition’s history, while Gambhir has led the Kolkata Knight Riders to two IPL titles.
-The list of players Delhi have let go over the years also includes David Warner, de Villiers and Andre Russell and Trent Boult.
+Kohli, of course, has never won the IPL with Royal Challengers Bangalore, but he has been one of the competition’s top performers over the years, while Gambhir led Kolkata Knight Riders to two IPL titles.
+The list of players Delhi have let go over the years also includes David Warner, de Villiers, Andre Russell and Trent Boult.

-Delhi had good years in 2008 and 2009, when they made the semi-finals, and though they got to the final in 2020, their best year was arguably 2012, when they won 11 of their 16 league matches, though they were knocked out in the qualifiers.
-That year, Sehwag, Mahela Jayawardene and Kevin Pietersen made over 300 runs (Sehwag made 495); and Morne Morkel and Umesh Yadav took 44 wickets between them.
-Under young Shreyas Iyer, with Ricky Ponting pulling the strings from the backroom, they seemed to turn a corner in 2020.
+Delhi had good years in 2008 and 2009, when they made the semi-finals, and though they got to the final in 2020, their best seasons were arguably 2012, when they won 11 of their 16 league matches, and 2021, when they won ten out of 14.
+In 2012, Sehwag, Mahela Jayawardene and Kevin Pietersen made over 300 runs each (Sehwag made 495); and Morne Morkel and Umesh Yadav took 44 wickets between them.
+In 2021, young Avesh Khan finished second on the list of wicket-takers for the tournament, with 24.

 Delhi hit a trough from 2013 to 2018.
 Nothing they tried seemed to work, or even make sense.
 And when they didn’t finish at the bottom, they still failed to rise above No. 6 on the table.